System-Glitch/MaintenanceManager/README.md

 maintenance.reload: Allows to reload the config file.

 maintenance.manage.plugins: Allows to disable or enable plugins.

+maintenance.cpu : Allows to use the /cpu command.

+maintenance.ram : Allows to use the /ram command.

 Of course, OP players have these permissions.
 Configuration: